JuliaLang/Pkg.jl/docs/src/managing-packages.md

 #### Adding a package in a subdirectory of a repository

-If the package you want to add by URL is not in the root of the repository, then you need pass `:subdir` to `add`.
+If the package you want to add by URL is not in the root of the repository, then you need pass that subdirectory using `:`.
 For instance, to add the `SnoopCompileCore` package in the [SnoopCompile](https://github.com/timholy/SnoopCompile.jl)
 repository: